INSTRUCTIONS FOR PARTICIPANTS

 Selecting your favorite language: you should select an audio channel to hear your language of choice.
 A button named “Traduction simultanée” will be available on the bottom menu of your ZOOM window, just click on it and select your language.
 Two options will be available: English and French.
 A tutorial is available to explain how to use interpretation in ZOOM.

-Setting up your devices: you should plug in your laptop charger and have your headphones with microphone near you if needed.
-We highly recommend to use them as a speaker, when you ask a question or in a networking room to ensure the audience hears you well.
+Setting up your devices: you should plug in your laptop charger and have your headphones with a microphone near you if needed.
+We highly recommend using them as a speaker, when you ask a question or in networking room to ensure the audience hears you well.